newchuyalong/libgdx-learning/Profiling.md

 OpenGL profiling
 ----------------
 Profiling the actual OpenGL calls that happen while your game is running is often not very easy to do, since libGDX tries to abstract all those low-level things away.
-In order enable the collection of these information, there is the [`GLProfiler`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/profiling/GLProfiler.html).
+In order to enable the collection of these information, there is the [`GLProfiler`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/profiling/GLProfiler.html).

 To enable it you have to call the static method `GLProfiler.enable()`.
 Behind the scenes this will replace the original `GL20` and `GL30` instances with the profilers.